 No fire of this kind.
 Though the free entertainment mentions other smokes

-Return of this kind of fire is welcome
+Return of this kind of fire is welcome, even in the fog.

 Fire Up The Feast Week, Pt 3